Beds & Comfort · Senior dogs

 Jaspuriea Large Orthopedic Dog Bed

-A washable orthopedic mattress bed with a removable waterproof cover, useful for everyday cleaning and senior dog comfort.
+A washable orthopaedic mattress bed with a removable waterproof cover, useful for everyday cleaning and senior dog comfort.

 Best warm and cosy bed